-- BCAA's are harder to mix.
+- They are harder to mix.
 They tend to be mixed with water, but they often come out grainy or gritty.

-- Don't have complete proteins.
-While BCAAs provide a boost, they're not EVERYTHING your body needs to build muscle.
+- They aren’t complete proteins.
+While BCAAs provide a boost, they’re not EVERYTHING your body needs to build muscle.

 Many experts insist that BCAA supplements are worth their weight in gold, but is that the case?
 Research may indicate the opposite…

 The one main study used to promote BCAAs found that wrestlers who consumed BCAAs saw significant muscle and fat burning benefits.
 But what isn’t common knowledge is that the men in the study only consumed around 80 grams of protein per day—nowhere near enough to be “healthy”.
 Basically, with the BCAAs, they were consuming a “normal” amount of protein, so the benefits they saw might have been the same had they eaten enough protein.

 The truth is that you can almost always get enough of the three branch-chain amino acids from the food you eat.
 As long as you are eating enough animal-based proteins (up to 40 grams) at each meal, you will get enough valine, leucine, and isoleucine that you won’t need a BCAA supplement.

 However, for those who are struggling to increase protein intake without eating more animal proteins, or those who are on a restricted-calorie diet, BCAA supplements are an excellent option.
 They give you a way to increase protein intake without adding too many calories to your diet.
 You’ll be able to fuel up with the important amino acids required for muscle growth.
 Best of all, thanks to the BCAAs, you’ll be able to protect your lean muscle mass while on a very low or restricted calorie diet.